Solvent Effects on Triplet Yields in BODIPY-Based Photosensitizers: Lifetimes and triplet yields

 This angle is chosen such that the diabatic coupling is minimized, resulting in the following equation for the optimal value of $\theta$,

 The final rate is then chosen as the minimal value within the range in the $[\theta_A,\theta_B]$ interval,

 where $k_\theta$ is the rate evaluated in the diabatic basis at fixed $\theta$.
 In BoANTH, we find that the OGR correction reduces the non-radiative charge recombination rate by a factor $\sim 4$, but in BoPTH we observe a dramatic suppression of this rate, by roughly 3 orders of magnitude.
 This difference can be attributed to the diabatic coupling being nearly three times larger in BoPTH than in BoANTH.
 While the Golden Rule rate can become exponentially inaccurate at large coupling, the OGR correction has been systematically shown to produce reliable and accurate results even in very strong coupling regimes,\cite{fay2024extending} making it crucial for the correct description of these systems while remaining at the lowest order in perturbation theory.
-This correction was not applied to any other transitions because its effect was negligible, indicating that they are well within the range of validity of Fermi's Golden Rule.
+For all other transitions, the OGR rate differs negligibly from the Fermi's Golden rule estimate.
+Given that this correction will only begin to deviate from the Golden rule as the diabatic coupling increases, this indicates that all the other electronic transitions are well within the range of validity of weak coupling perturbation theory.

 For BoANTH in ACN, we find results consistent with previous studies,\cite{fay2024unraveling} with a very fast charge separation from $\sbo$ into the $\ct$ state with a rate of $4.452\times10^{10} \ \mathrm{s}^{-1}$, and subsequently facile formation of the $\tanth$ and $\tbo$ triplet states with rates on the order of $10^{8} \ \mathrm{s}^{-1}$.
 The symmetry-forbidden transition into $\tct$ has a naturally smaller rate of $3.708\times 10^{5} \ \mathrm{s}^{-1}$, but it is still a non-negligible contribution to the accumulation of triplet population.
 In TOL, these trends are essentially reversed.
 The large thermodynamic cost of charge separation results in an exceedingly small rate of only $\sim 10^4 \ \mathrm{s}^{-1}$.
 Furthermore, the intersystem crossing rates are also considerably smaller in this solvent.
 Since $\ct$ is significantly less stable, these processes go from nearly activationless in ACN to inverted in TOL, resulting in rates that are $\sim$ 2 orders of magnitude smaller than in the high dielectric medium.